tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 GMSH   Quick Tutorial
 =================================================

-To  use  tiberCAD,   as a first step you  need  to model the device and  generate  a suitable mesh  grid.
-This  can  be  done  by  using DEVISE module of ISE-TCAD 9.5 software package or GMSH program.
+To  use  tiberCAD,   as a first step you  need  to model the device and  generate  a suitable mesh.
+This  can  be  done  by  using S-Devise of the Synopsys TCAD software package (exporting the mesh in ``grd`` format) or the free GMSH program.

 In the following we will see how to write a basic GMSH script in 1 and 2D; for any details please refer to GMSH manual  (http://geuz.org/gmsh/).